 “Whatcha got ain’t nothin new.
 This country’s hard on people, you can’t stop what’s coming, it ain’t all waiting on you.
 That’s vanity.” – Ellis, No Country for Old Men (2007)

-James Buchanan had been a congressman, foreign minister, senator and secretary of state, The actions he took during his Presidency probably hastened the coming of the Civil War.
+James Buchanan had been a congressman, foreign minister, senator and secretary of state, The actions he took or didn’t take during his Presidency probably hastened the coming of the Civil War.
 Some would even call them treasonous.
 Upon leaving the presidency, Buchanan told Lincoln “if you are as happy to be entering the presidency as I am to be leaving it, then you are a very happy man.”

 First Gay President?

 Buchanan never married and is still the country’s only bachelor president.
 He had an intimate relationship with Pierce’s Vice President William Rufus King who he lived with for 16 years.
 The two were referred to as “aunt nannies”, and King was part of a circle of men whom were referred to as “dandies”.
 In fact, Buchanan’s niece Harriet Lane was the White House hostess and was termed the “first lady” for the duties she assumed in the White House.

 Buchanan’s decision to endorse the Lecompton Constitution, written by pro slavery settlers, in Kansas which was defeated on January 4, 1858 made him seem pro-south and enraged the north.
 A president trying to force slavery into a territory where settlers didn’t want it discredited Buchanan in the eyes of both Republicans and even Northern Democrats.
 Buchanan’s actions are so pro-south, that he did not take the traditional oath “to preserve, defend and protect the United States” His management of the battle in Kansas only made things worse.

 The Ultimate Lame Duck